Adi52/ToDoList/README.md

 # To do list
-> This is a simple todo-list made with pure JavaScript.
+> It is a simple todo-list made with pure JavaScript.

 ## General info

 > This is my first standalone project made in pure javascript, html and css.
-Thanks to him, I understood many important concepts and used them in practice.
+Thanks to it, I understood many important concepts and used them in practice.
-The motivation for doing it was from the Samurai Programming course on Udemy.
 In the future, I am planning to extend it with a backend (Django).

 ## Live version
 > https://adi52.github.io/to_do_list/